 Approved Manufacture; Schneider Electric model TBUP357-1-A-2-0-A-B-1-0.
 No alternates will be accepted.

-.3 Programming to be provided by the City.
-Contractor to coordinate all SCADA communication I/O points with City of Winnipeg.
+.3 Programming to be provided by contractor according to the control narrative.
+Contractor to coordinate all SCADA communication I/O points with City of Winnipeg between lift station control panel and the McPhillips Street control station